John McVie

 He joined Fleetwood Mac shortly after its formation by guitarist Peter Green in 1967, replacing temporary bass guitarist Bob Brunning.
 McVie and Fleetwood are the only two members of the group to appear on every Fleetwood Mac release, and for over fifty years have been the group's last remaining original (or almost original in McVie's case) members.

 In 1968, McVie married blues pianist and singer Christine Perfect, who became a member of Fleetwood Mac two years later.
-John and Christine McVie divorced in 1976, but remained on good terms.
-During this time the band recorded the album Rumours, a major artistic and commercial success that borrowed its title from the turmoil in McVie's and other band members' marriages and relationships.
+John and Christine McVie divorced in 1976, but continued working together professionally.
+During this time, the band recorded the album Rumours, a major commercial success with a title that referenced the turmoil in the band's romantic relationships.

 McVie was inducted into the Rock and Roll Hall of Fame in 1998 as a member of Fleetwood Mac.

 Early life

-John Graham McVie was born in Ealing, west London, to Reg and Dorothy McVie and attended Walpole Grammar School.
-He says that he did have a sister, but she died when she was very young.
-John McVie started playing the trumpet at an early age then at age 14, McVie began playing the guitar in local bands, covering songs by The Shadows.
+John Graham McVie was born on 26 November 1945, in Ealing, west London, to Reg and Dorothy McVie and attended Walpole Grammar School.
+He had a sister who died when she was very young.
+McVie started playing the trumpet at an early age then, at age 14, he began playing the guitar in local bands, covering songs by the Shadows.
 He soon realised that his friends were learning lead guitar so he decided to play the bass guitar instead.
-Initially he just removed the top two (B and E) strings from his guitar to play the bass parts until his father bought him a pink Fender bass guitar, the same as that used by McVie's major early musical influence Jet Harris, The Shadows' bass player.
-McVie was in 3J class with Roger Warwick, a baritone sax player who had studied under Don Rendell and was to emerge in the London rock-jazz scene.
-Their teacher, Mr Howell (a pianist), although not really appreciating this "funny" music, was intelligent and open-minded enough to give pupils space and time to use school facilities to practise and listen to the new wave.
+Initially he just removed the top two (B and E) strings from his guitar to play the bass parts until his father bought him a pink Fender bass guitar, the same as that used by McVie's major early musical influence Jet Harris, the Shadows' bass player.

 Soon after leaving school at 17, McVie trained for nine months to be a tax inspector.
 This coincided with the start of his musical career.

 Career

-McVie's first experience making music with a group of like minds was in the back room of a house in Lammas Park Road, Ealing, with his long term friends John Barnes and Peter Barnes who later went on to form a group called The Strangers performing Shadows covers.
+McVie's first experience making music with a group of like minds was in the back room of a house in Lammas Park Road, Ealing, with his long-term friends John Barnes and Peter Barnes who later went on to form a group called the Strangers performing Shadows covers.

 McVie's first job as a bass player was in a band called the Krewsaders, formed by boys living in the same street as McVie in Ealing, West London.
-The Krewsaders played mainly at weddings and parties, covering songs from The Shadows.
+The Krewsaders played mainly at weddings and parties, covering songs from the Shadows.

-McVie is listed at number 37 on Rolling Stone's list of 50 greatest bassists.
+McVie is listed at number 37 on Rolling Stone's list of the fifty greatest bassists of all time.